 Two compelling principles, the Reasonable Range Principle and the Preservation of Irrelevant Evidence Principle, are necessary conditions that any response to peer disagreements ought to abide by.
 The Reasonable Range Principle maintains that a resolution to a peer disagreement should not fall outside the range of views expressed by the peers in their dispute, whereas the Preservation of Irrelevant Evidence (PIE) Principle maintains that a resolution strategy should be able to preserve unanimous judgments of evidential irrelevance among the peers.
 No standard Bayesian resolution strategy satisfies the PIE Principle, however, and we give a loss aversion argument in support of PIE and against Bayes.
 The theory of imprecise probability allows one to satisfy both principles, and we introduce the notion of a set-based credal judgment to frame and address a range of subtle issues that arise in peer disagreements.

 In this note, I show that AGM belief contraction is appropriate for modeling an epistemically modest response to a disagreement with an epistemic peer.

 Normative Uncertainty Meets Social Choice Theory

-In this paper, I argue that while recent attempts to address the problem of moral uncertainty—that is, how to rationally choose when uncertain about underlying moral considerations—through the use of social choice methods appear to be fruitful, these approaches are hindered by an inability to accommodate incomparable options.
-I focus on the seemingly plausible Borda approach to decision making under moral uncertainty and show how a robustified version of it, aimed at accommodating incomplete orderings, fails.
-I propose instead a simpler and more practical solution to decision making under moral uncertainty, utilizing the approval voting method in social choice theory, that ultimately better addresses the problem of intra-theoretic incomparability.
+In this paper, I argue that while recent attempts to address the problem of normative uncertainty—that is, how to rationally choose when uncertain about underlying normative considerations—through the use of social choice methods appear to be fruitful, these approaches are hindered by an inability to accommodate incomparable options.
+I focus on the seemingly plausible Borda approach to decision making under normative uncertainty and show how a robustified version of it, aimed at accommodating incomplete orderings, fails.
+I propose instead a simpler and more practical solution to decision making under normative uncertainty, utilizing the approval voting method in social choice theory, that ultimately better addresses the problem of intra-theoretic incomparability.